Grummle/grummle.github.io/_posts/2013-08-27-Angular-Day-3.md

 bower install component-underscore
 ```

 Ok now that we seem to have everything setup lets get some actual freaking code going.
-First up we need to get the user and basic info for the index page.
+First up we need to get the user and blog info for the index page.
 We'll need something like the following...

 ```javascript